The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning: Water Distribution System Overview and Operational Constraints

-Figure~\ref{fig:wds} shows an overview of the water distribution system considered in this work.
-The system collects and treats the raw water from wells before storing it in a reservoir.
-In the water utility, four distribution pumps (NP1 to NP4) of different sizes are available for pumping the water through the system network into two storage tanks.
-The start/stop control operates the pumps.
-Speed or throttle control are not utilized.
-At most, only one pump can be running, and parallel operation is usually not applied.
-However, it is possible in case of exceptionally high water demand.
-A decision process has to decide on the operation of the most suitable pump regarding the water demand forecast, energy consumption, water quality, security of supply, and operational reliability.
-The tanks are located approximately 47m above the pump station.
-Both storage containers have identical dimensions and can be treated as a single tank with a storage volume of 16000m³.
-The maximum water level is 10m.
-Thus, the geodetic height between pumps and tank is [47, 57]m.
+Figure~\ref{fig:wds} provides an overview of the water distribution system analyzed in this work.
+The system draws and treats raw water from wells, which is then stored in a reservoir.
+In the water utility, four distribution pumps (NP1 to NP4) of varying capacities are available to pump water through the network to two elevated storage tanks.
+These pumps operate using start/stop control; speed or throttle control is not employed, and pumps operate individually, although parallel operation is used during periods of exceptionally high demand.

+The pump scheduling considers multiple factors, including water demand forecasts, energy consumption, water quality, and supply security, to determine which pump is most suitable at any given time.
+The tanks are approximately $47$ meters above the pump station, have identical dimensions, and are effectively treated as a single tank with a total storage volume of $16\,000$ m³ and a maximum water level of $10$ meters.
+This results in a geodetic height differential of $47-57$ meters between the pumps and the storage tanks.